nriveira/DLC-Analysis/README.md

-General code respository for DLC related analyses as part of Colgin Lab at UT Austin
+# General code respository for DLC related analyses as part of Colgin Lab at UT Austin
+## TODO: Descriptions of code and individual files